unstoppabledomains/dev-docs/login-with-unstoppable/login-protocols/authorization-server.md

 ---
-title: Login Authorization Server
+title: Login Authorization Server | Unstoppable Domains Developer Portal
-description: >-
-  This page outlines the authorization server for the Login with Unstoppable feature.
+description: This page outlines the authorization server for the Login with Unstoppable feature.
 ---

 # Authorization Server